open-contracting-extensions/eforms/docs/mapping.md

       </tr>
       <tr id="BT-157-LotsGroup">
         <td class="field break-all">
-            <p><b>BT-157-LotsGroup</b> <a class="reference external" href="https://docs.ted.europa.eu/eforms/latest/schema/procedure-lot-part-information.html#frameworkAgreementSection"></a><br>Group Framework Estimated Maximum Value</p><p><i>BT-157:</i> The maximum value which may be spent in a framework agreement within a group of lots.
+            <p><b>BT-157-LotsGroup</b> <a class="reference external" href="https://docs.ted.europa.eu/eforms/latest/schema/procedure-lot-part-information.html#frameworkAgreementSection"></a><br>Group Framework Maximum Value</p><p><i>BT-157:</i> The maximum value which may be spent in a framework agreement within a group of lots.
 This information can be provided when the maximum value of a group of lots is lower than the sum of maximum values of individual lots in this group (e.g. when the same budget is shared for several lots).
 Maximum value means a value covering all contracts to be awarded within a framework agreement over its whole duration, including options and renewals.</p>
             <code class="docutils literal notranslate"><span class="pre">/*/cac:ProcurementProjectLot[cbc:ID/@schemeName='LotsGroup']/cac:TenderingProcess/cac:FrameworkAgreement/cbc:EstimatedMaximumValueAmount</span></code>
         </td>
         <td class="mapping">